Graph Universal Adversarial Attacks: A Few Bad Actors Ruin Graph Learning Models: Introduction

 \section{Introduction}

 Graph structured data are ubiquitous with examples ranging from proteins, power grids, traffic networks, to social networks.
-Deep learning models for graphs, in particular, graph neural networks (GNN)~\citep{scarselli2008graph,Bruna2014,Duvenaud2015,Defferrard2016,Li2016,Gilmer2017,Kipf2017,Hamilton2017,velivckovic2017graph} attracted much attention recently and have achieved remarkable success in several tasks, including community detection, link prediction, and node classification.
-Their success is witnessed by many practical applications, such as content recommendation~\citep{wu2019session}, protein interaction~\citep{tsubaki2018compound}, and blog analysis~\citep{conover2011political}.
+Deep learning models for graphs, in particular, graph neural networks (GNN)~\cite{Kipf2017,Hamilton2017,velivckovic2017graph} attracted much attention recently and have achieved remarkable success in several tasks, including community detection, link prediction, and node classification.
+Their success is witnessed by many practical applications, such as content recommendation~\cite{wu2019session}, protein interaction~\cite{tsubaki2018compound}, and blog analysis~\cite{conover2011political}.

-Deep learning models are known to be vulnerable and may suffer intentional attack with unnoticeable change of the data~\citep{zugner2018adversarial}.
-This observation originated from early findings by~\citet{Szegedy2014} and~\citet{goodfellow2014explaining}, who show that images perturbed with adversarially designed noise can be misclassified, while the perturbation is almost imperceptible.
+Deep learning models are known to be vulnerable and may suffer intentional attack with unnoticeable change of the data~\cite{zugner2018adversarial}.
+This observation originated from early findings by~\cite{Szegedy2014} and~\cite{goodfellow2014explaining}, who show that images perturbed with adversarially designed noise can be misclassified, while the perturbation is almost imperceptible.
 This minor but intentional change would result in severe consequences socially and economically.
-For example, Wikipedia hoaxes lead to disinformation~\citep{kumar2016disinformation}.
-Different from real articles that link to each other coherently, hoax articles usually have few and random connections to real articles.
-These hoax articles can effectively disguise through modifying their links in a proper manner.
-For another example, some credit prediction models are based in part on social networks.
-Bad guys may hide themselves through building plausible friendship that confuses the prediction system.
+For example, Wikipedia hoax articles can effectively disguise through modifying their links in a proper manner~\cite{kumar2016disinformation}.
+For another example, frauds may hide themselves through building plausible friendship in a social network, to confuse the prediction system.

-In this work, we study the vulnerability of GNNs and show that it is indeed possible to attack them if a few graph nodes serve as the bad actors: when their links to a certain node are flipped, the node will likely be misclassified.
-Such attacks are akin to universal attacks because the bad actors are universal to any targeted node.
+In this work, we study the vulnerability of GNNs and show that it is possible to attack them if a few graph nodes serve as the bad actors: when their links to a certain node are flipped, the node will likely be misclassified.
+Such attacks are akin to universal attacks because the bad actors are universal to any target.
 We propose a graph universal adversarial attack method, GUA, to identify the bad actors.